Geography of Puerto Rico

-The geography of Puerto Rico encompasses the geographical features of Puerto Rico, a Caribbean archipelagic and island nation centered around a collective identity based on its land, history, ethnicity, culture, and language, and organized as a self-governing unincorporated territory of the United States.
-Located between the Greater and Lesser Antilles in the northeastern Caribbean Sea, east of Hispaniola, west of Saint Thomas, north of Venezuela, and south of the Puerto Rico Trench, (Note: The main island of Puerto Rico is 113 km (61 nmi) east of Hispaniola from Punta Higüero in Puntas, Rincón to Cabo Engaño in Punta Cana, Dominican Republic, 60 km (32 nmi) west of the U.S. Virgin Islands from Punta Puerca in Machos, Ceiba to Mermaid’s Chair in Saint Thomas, 705 km (380 nmi) north of Venezuela from Cabo Rojo in Llanos Costa, Cabo Rojo to Cabo San Román in Paraguaná, Falcón, Venezuela, and 120 km (65 nmi) south of the Puerto Rico Trench from Bajura, Isabela to the middle of the trench.
-As a whole, the archipelago of Puerto Rico is 58 km (31 nmi) east of Hispaniola from Monito to Cabo San Rafael in San Rafael del Yuma, Dominican Republic, 15 km (8 nmi) west of the U.S. Virgin Islands from Culebrita in Culebra to Savana Island in Saint Thomas, 705 km (380 nmi) north of Venezuela from Cabo Rojo in Llanos Costa, Cabo Rojo to Cabo San Román in Paraguaná, Falcón, Venezuela, and 120 km (65 nmi) south of the Puerto Rico Trench from Bajura in Isabela to the middle of the trench.) it consists of the eponymous main island of Puerto Rico and 142 smaller islands, islets, and cays, including San Juan Islet in the north, Vieques and Culebra islands in the Virgin Islands, and Palominos island and Icacos cay in La Cordillera nature reserve in the east, Caja de Muertos island in Caja de Muertos reserve, and Caracoles and Media Luna cays in La Parguera reserve in the south, and Mona, Monito, and Desecheo islands in the Mona Passage in the west.
+The geography of Puerto Rico encompasses an archipelagic and island nation centered around a collective identity based on its land, history, ethnicity, culture, and language, and organized as a self-governing unincorporated territory of the United States.
+Located between the Greater and Lesser Antilles in the northeastern Caribbean, east of Hispaniola, west of Saint Thomas, north of Venezuela, and south of the Puerto Rico Trench, (Note: The main island of Puerto Rico is 113 km (61 nmi) east of Hispaniola from Punta Higüero in Puntas, Rincón to Cabo Engaño in Punta Cana, Dominican Republic, 60 km (32 nmi) west of the U.S. Virgin Islands from Punta Puerca in Machos, Ceiba to Mermaid’s Chair in Saint Thomas, 705 km (380 nmi) north of Venezuela from Cabo Rojo in Llanos Costa, Cabo Rojo to Cabo San Román in Paraguaná, Falcón, Venezuela, and 120 km (65 nmi) south of the Puerto Rico Trench from Bajura, Isabela to the middle of the trench.
+As a whole, the archipelago of Puerto Rico is 58 km (31 nmi) east of Hispaniola from Monito to Cabo San Rafael in San Rafael del Yuma, Dominican Republic, 15 km (8 nmi) west of the U.S. Virgin Islands from Culebrita in Culebra to Savana Island in Saint Thomas, 705 km (380 nmi) north of Venezuela from Cabo Rojo in Llanos Costa, Cabo Rojo to Cabo San Román in Paraguaná, Falcón, Venezuela, and 120 km (65 nmi) south of the Puerto Rico Trench from Bajura in Isabela to the middle of the trench.) it consists of the eponymous main island and over 140 smaller islands, islets, and cays, including San Juan in the north, Vieques, Culebra, Palominos, and Icacos in the east, Caja de Muertos and Caracoles in the south, and Mona, Monito, and Desecheo in the west.